scil/LaravelFly/readme.md

 ## Similar projects

 * [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
-Caution: Laravel app loaded before any request like LaravelFly ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but there's no 'backup & restore' system, so please do not use any service which may change during a request, do not write any code that may change Laravel app during a request, such as event registering.
+Caution: like LaravelFly, laravoole loads app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but there's no 'backup & restore' system, so please do not use any service which may change during a request, do not write any code that may change Laravel app during a request, such as event registering.

 ## Install